google-research/tensorflow-coder/Tutorial.md

 * You can create new code cells by hovering between existing cells and clicking "+ Code".
-* When you open the TF-Coder Colab, it will be in _playground mode_, which means any edits you make are only visible to you.(TODO: check this)
+* When you open the TF-Coder Colab, it will be in _playground mode_, which means any edits you make are only visible to you, and will be lost when you reload the page.

 ## Setting up TF-Coder